 Best Baby Mirror

-This mirror is almost identical to the So Peep below, except it has a nicer looking matte finish that doesn't collect fingerprint smudges.
-We suspect there is a good chance these two come from the same assembly line as the design and other materials appear to be identical.
+This mirror is almost identical to the So Peep below, except it has a better-looking matte finish we prefer as it doesn't collect fingerprints or smudges.
+We strongly suspect these two come from the same manufacturing plant as the design and other materials are virtually identical in almost every way.

-There aren't many concerns with this product, but we do wonder about its long-term durability as the plastic is stiff and has the potential to crack under the pressure of regular driving.
+There aren't many concerns with this mirror, but we wonder about its long-term durability as the plastic feels stiff and could have the potential to crack under normal driving conditions with direct sunlight.
 However, we didn't experience this or see any complaints about the durability from other users.
-Plus, we feel the price more than suits the quality and functionality of this unassuming and impressive option.
-Overall, we believe most parents will be content with this basic choice.
+Plus, we feel the price of this product more than suits the quality and functionality of this unassuming and impressive selection.
+Overall, we think most families will be happy with this straightforward choice.

 The Cozy Greens mirror is similar to Lusso in that it comes pre-assembled, and the backplate is thicker and sturdier than competitors.
 This mirror is easy to install, has a smooth moving joint for minor changes, and comes with a clear image after removing the protective cover.
 We like the cleaning cloth it comes with and believe the thicker padding helped prevent excessive wobble in our tests, even down gravel roads.This baby mirror uses what feels like cheaper plastic that could crack over time or if slightly mishandled.
 We worry the ball and socket joint could become compromised if an older child manages to yank on it when getting in the car.
 However, we didn't have any troubles and think for the price that most families will be happy with the mirror and how well it performs.